 Systems that use chlorine dioxide can reduce chlorite monitoring in the distribution system from monthly to quarterly if no daily sample has exceeded the MCL, no additional monitoring has been required, and no quarterly sample has exceeded the MCL.

-Systems that use ozone can reduce bromate sampling based on bromide source sampling until the Stage 2 rule is in effect when reduced monitoring based on bromate levels is allowed.
+Systems that use ozone can reduce bromate sampling from monthly to quarterly if the Running Annual Average has not exceeded the MCL..

 Reduced TTHM and HAA5 monitoring requirements under Stage 2 DBPR